 Square Foot Gardening - What It Is and How to do It

 If you’ve always wanted to grow your own vegetable garden but have been turned off by the idea of spending countless hours stooped over endless rows of vegetables, square foot gardening may be the perfect solution for you.
-Not only does square foot gardening save space, it is also known to provide excellent produce yields matching amounts produced in larger row-style gardens.
+Not only does square foot gardening save space, it is also known to provide excellent produce yields matching amounts produced in row-style gardens of far greater size.
 But perhaps the most appealing aspect of square foot gardening is how little physical work is required compared to traditional gardening methods.

 Sounds great, but what exactly is square foot gardening?